OpenWater Group

 A verbal or written warning, or a required apology or corrective action.

-Removal from specific Events, programs, chapters, or communication channels.
+Removal from specific events, programs, chapters, or communication channels.

 Restrictions on contacting specific Members or Participants.